President Emerita and Professor of Neuroscience

 After earning a BA in biology from the University of Rochester and a PhD from Georgetown University at the School of Medicine, Hockfield was an NIH postdoctoral fellow at the University of California at San Francisco.
 She then joined the scientific staff at the Cold Spring Harbor Laboratory in New York.
 In 1985, Professor Hockfield became a faculty member at Yale University, where she focused her research on brain development and glioma, a deadly form of brain cancer, and also pioneered the use of monoclonal antibody technology in brain research.

-Professor Hockfield serves as a director of Partners HealthCare System, Charles Stark Draper Laboratory and Whitehead Institute for Biomedical Research.
+Professor Hockfield serves as a director of Charles Stark Draper Laboratory, Fidelity Non-Profit Management Foundation, Lasker Foundation, Mass General Brigham Incorporated, Pfizer, Inc., and Whitehead Institute for Biomedical Research.
 She is a life member of the MIT Corporation and a board member of the Belfer Center at the Harvard Kennedy School.
 Hockfield has served as a Science Envoy with the U.S. Department of State and was a member of a Congressional Commission evaluating the Department of Energy laboratories.
 Professor Hockfield is the recipient of the Charles Judson Herrick Award from the American Association of Anatomists, the Wilbur Lucius Cross Award from Yale University, the Meliora Citation from the University of Rochester, the Golden Plate Award from the Academy of Achievement, the Amelia Earhart Award from the Women’s Union, the Edison Achievement Award, the Pinnacle Award for Lifetime Achievement from the Greater Boston Chamber of Commerce, Geoffrey Beene Builders of Science Award from Research!America, and the 2019 Charles L. Branch BrainHealth Award.
 She has received honorary degrees from national and international universities, and is an elected fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science.
 Hockfield has recently served as president and chairman of the American Association for the Advancement of Science.

 In Professor Hockfield’s 2019 book, The Age of Living Machines, she writes about an exciting view of the coming convergence of biology and engineering—and how it will change our world for the better.
 This new convergence has the potential to be every bit as revolutionary as the discoveries in physics with engineering which began a century ago producing astonishing arrays of new technologies.
 Hockfield’s book brings readers into the invention process of some of the breathtaking new technologies that are coming our way: Virus-built batteries.
 Protein-based water filters.
 Cancer-treating nanoparticles.
 Mind-reading bionic limbs.
 Computer-engineered crops.
 The development of these technologies, Hockfield writes, is the scientific story of the twenty-first century—one that holds the promise of overcoming some of the greatest humanitarian, medical, and environmental challenges of our time.